ArtRabbit/freshers/src/pages/cardiff.md

 ---
 ## by Artes Mundi

 The Welsh capital, as with any capital city, is the commercial and cultural epicentre of Wales.
-Along with its economic contributions to the country, it’s home to several arts organisations and artists, both budding and renowned.
-Affectionately called Caerdydd in Welsh, (pronounced Cayer-Deeth), the city attracts its fair share of contemporary art lovers, not least because of leading cultural organisation Artes Mundi.
+Along with its economic contributions to the country, it’s home to several arts organisations and artists, both emerging and renowned.
+Caerdydd in Welsh, (pronounced Cayer-Deeth), the city attracts its fair share of contemporary art lovers, not least because of Artes Mundi.

-Artes Mundi is an internationally-focused organisation that identifies, recognises and supports contemporary visual artists who engage with the human condition, social reality and lived experience.
-The biennial Artes Mundi exhibition takes place every two years in Cardiff (next one is coming up in 2021), the capital city of Wales, and the winning artist receives £40,000, the largest contemporary art prize in Britain.
-Previous winners include Apichatpong Weerasethakul, John Akomfrah, Theaster Gates and Teresa Margolles.
+Artes Mundi is one of Wales’ flagship international arts organisations.
+Founded as a biennial exhibition and prize with a focus on those artists who engage with the &#39;human condition&#39; in ways which centre on the urgent issues of our times, the next presentation will be in October 2020.
+The winning artist receives £40,000, one of the largest contemporary art prizes in the UK, with previous winners include Apichatpong Weerasethakul, John Akomfrah, Theaster Gates and Teresa Margolles.

-Cardiff boasts several culturally relevant spaces and art events listed below, as curated by Stephen Phillips, former Marketing and Communications Officer at Artes Mundi.
+Cardiff boasts several culturally relevant spaces and art events listed below, as curated by Stephen Phillips, formerly Marketing and Communications Officer at Artes Mundi.

 ## Art Trail